jayunit100/RudolF/py_tld/README.md

     succeeds subsequently.
     After setting up this project, run the unit tests.
 If they fail, try them again, noting whether they fail in the same way.

+## 3/19/2012 RUNNING ON REAL DATA
+   Running on real data sets is expected to cause issues (memory, file formats w/ lots of columns or large columns,etc..)
+   In particular, its not clear wether some special logic is required to read a large CSV in python.
+   There is a debugging statement which preReads the file, and logs to "logging.txt" that will output what line has been read.
+If a file is bad, you can trace these logs to see where the output stops, and the bad line will be around that area.